xuxingc/xuxingc.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Mathematics, University of Science and Technology of China, 2020(expected)
+* B.S. in Mathematics and Applied Mathematics, University of Science and Technology of China, 2020
-  * Overall GPA: 3.72/4.30  3.87/4.30 (math courses only)
-  * Overall Percentage: 87.81/100.00  89.69/100 (math courses only)
-  * Comprehensive Ranking: 23/158 in the school of mathematical sciences; 3/24 among students majoring in applied math (GPA, honors, and research experiences are taken into consideration)

 Research Interests
 ======
-* Discrete Math
+* Combinatorics
 * Optimization
 * Scientific Computing